garrido-mosqueira/algorithms-challenges/src/Concurrency/README.md

-# Java Concurrency Deep-Dive Reference
+# Java Concurrency Deep-Dive Reference 🧵

 This is the **main reference** for the concurrency examples in `src/Concurrency`.

 If you want one place to learn from this folder, read this file.
-The other markdown files in `docs/` now simply point here.

 ---

-## 1. What this folder is trying to teach
+## 1. What this folder is trying to teach 🎯

 This concurrency section is organized around a simple idea: